Whitewashing the Fourth Amendment

 A conventional critical race critique of the Supreme Court and its Fourth Amendment jurisprudence is that it erases race.
 Scholars argue that by erasing race, the Court has crafted doctrine that is oblivious to people of color’s lived experiences with policing in America.

 This Article underscores the need to reevaluate how we as a profession choose to address or ignore race.
 It proves that the profession more broadly is complicit in the whitewashing of the Fourth Amendment.
-And importantly, the insights of this Article extend beyond criminal law and even beyond race, as there is much work to be done to better understand how lawyers contribute to marginalization under law.
+And importantly, the insights of this Article extend beyond criminal law and even beyond race.
+There is much work to be done to better understand how lawyers contribute to marginalization under law

 Suggested Citation: Suggested Citation